Working together for healthy communities

 - Help a neighbor in need with outdoor chores that benefit the environment, like picking up pet waste, bringing yard waste to the compost site, or turning the compost pile.

-Citizen scientists are volunteer data collectors.
+Volunteer data collectors are scientists.
 They observe and record information about the natural world and contribute to a growing need for environmental data.

 Leadership programs for environmental volunteers